 Deal with my drug addict child

-Edited by Ryan, Lynn, Charmed, Anonymous and 3 others
+Edited by Ryan, Lynn, Charmed, Maria and 2 others

 What is drug addiction?
 Drug addiction is a mental illness.
 It's characterized by compulsive, uncontrollable, drug craving, seeking, and use that persist even in the face of extremely negative consequences.
 Factors that can contribute to making a person more vulnerable to drug addiction are family history of addiction, abuse, neglect, or traumatic experiences in their childhood, mental disorders like depression and anxiety, and early use of drugs.
 The methods used to administer the drugs, such as smoking or injecting a drug, may increase its addictive potential.
 Your genes, mental health, family and social environment play a vital role in drug addiction.